Lewisham Council Homepage Skip navigation

 Out and about

-Volunteers also play a keyrole in helping us manage our parks and open spaces.
-If you are keen on practical volunteering visit the Nature Conservation Lewisham blog for information on how to get involved.
+• volunteer - volunteers also play a key role in helping us manage our parks and open spaces; if you're keen on practical volunteering visit the Nature Conservation Lewisham blog to find out how to get involved

 Biodiversity for planners and developers

-This biodiversity duty also provides opportunities to tackle wider issues via the many benefits that biodiversity provides (e.g. improving health and wellbeing, climate change mitigation, ecosystem services).
-Lewisham’s Core Strategy (7.3.3) advocates the ‘protection, promotion and management of biodiversity’ while the emerging Local Plan also requires a Biodiversity Net Gain for most developments.
+• this biodiversity duty also provides opportunities to tackle wider issues via the many benefits that biodiversity provides (for example, improving health and wellbeing, climate change mitigation, ecosystem services) - the Council's Core Strategy (7.3.3) advocates the ‘protection, promotion and management of biodiversity’ while the emerging Local Plan also requires a Biodiversity Net Gain for most developments

-Developers and planners should follow Lewisham’s Biodiversity and Planning Guidance and the Greater London Authority’s Design Guide on Urban greening for biodiversity to achieve net gain for biodiversity on all new development through the development control process.
+• you should follow the Council’s Biodiversity and Planning Guidance and the Greater London Authority’s Design Guide on Urban Greening for Biodiversity to achieve net gain for biodiversity on all new development through the development control process

 The parks and open spaces strategy